fastapi-mvc/fastapi-mvc/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:

-* Updated the `CHANGELOG.md` file with your changes.
 * Added tests for changed code where applicable.
 * Documentation reflects the changes where applicable.
 * [Open a new pull request](https://github.com/fastapi-mvc/fastapi-mvc/compare)